DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 ‘Collective intelligence’ is increasingly exploited by a few privileged intermediaries who are allowed to freely handle and aggregate data produced by everyone else.
-The immense potential of this information of course does not directly benefit those who produce it when they are controlled by a restrictive environment where the owners of the platform determine the degree of confidentiality.
+The immense potential of this information of course does not directly benefit those who produce it when those producers are controlled by a restrictive environment where the owners of the platform determine the degree of confidentiality.
 Under close analysis it becomes blatantly obvious that advertisers are the real customers of these